 - Spend the year tackling these 50+ Tasks for Teenagers to Learn to Prep for Adulthood from Shannon at Middleway Mom!

 - Practical Life Skills for the Gifted Teen, a post series by Renee at Great Peace Academy, is filled with information worth bookmarking.
-Although gifted ed is Renee’s niche, this series would be perfect for all teens.
+Although gifted education is Renee’s niche, this series would be perfect for all teens.
 Her series covers topics like cooking, finance, and home management.

 - If you need to know you’re not the only mom failing your teens in the life skills department check out Don’t Fail Your Kids by Dachelle of Hide the Chocolate and enjoy a good laugh about parenting teens.